Ecuador Visa Requirements 2026: New Income Rules

 These are government fees only.
 They do not include legal representation, document authentication, translations, or apostilles.

-For temporary and permanent residency visas, the Cancilleria now requires proof of valid health insurance coverage in Ecuador as part of the visa application itself.
-This is not optional and not something you can defer until after approval.
+For these categories, you must submit proof of valid health insurance coverage in Ecuador as part of the visa application itself.
 Private health insurance plans from providers like BMI or Saludsa satisfy the requirement.
-Alternatively, affiliation with Ecuador's social security system (IESS) also qualifies.

 The eVISA System